BunkerSierra/WRO2025-FE-Repository/README.md

 | Average   | 275.90     | 73.95      | 287.16            | 14.15       | 75.85       | 90.00           |

 Therefore, we had to modify the dimensions of our steering knuckles, as they had a fairly high level of backlash, which was causing those results in the robot.
 Once the knuckle measurements were changed, we achieved a deviation of 4.88° ± a standard deviation of 2.61 degrees.

+You can see here the STL archive of the Steering Kuckels whit the new adjustments: [Steering Knuckles Rev2](/models/Open_Championship_Panama/S25_Mangueta_Rev2.STL)

 ![IMG-OFFSET2](/schemes/IMG-OFFSET2.jpeg)